Which place is cheaper, Reykjavik or Stockholm?

 People visit Stockholm because there is so much to do.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Exploring the old town is a popular activity.
 Most people head to the area for the live music.
 Five days should give you a good understanding of everything this city has to offer.

-You'll find nightlife and shopping around the safe city of Reykjavik.
+You'll find nightlife and shopping around the friendly city of Reykjavik.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Many visitors also spend a good bit of time hiking.
 Most people head to the area for the hiking.
 Five days should give you a good understanding of everything this city has to offer.

 Stockholm is a popular choice for travelers.
 One week here is typical.
 Make sure you visit the old town while you're here.
 While some people choose to spend more or less time in Stockholm, one week is sufficent for most.
 It will give you the chance to have new experiences.